 GFCI and GFI Wiring Diagrams

-- The features and benefits of GFCI outlets and receptacles will give you a clear understanding of the importance why these safety devices are required by code to help protect you and your family against accidental electrical shock hazards.
+- The features and benefits of GFCI outlets and receptacles will give you a clear understanding of why these safety devices are required by code and how they are important to help protect you and your family against accidental electrical shock hazards.

 - GFCI Wiring